Beautiful demoiselle: Hatching

 Adult beautiful damselflies begin to emerge at the end of April, and continue until the end of September, depending on weather.
 Most hatching occurs from late May to late June.
 The transformation of larvae to adults is not synchronous and lasts throughout the season until about mid-July.
-The newly hatched damselflies typically stay near their hatching site for 10 days, living in the surrounding vegetation until their wings are fully colored.
+The newly hatched damselflies typically stay near their hatching site for 10 days, living in the surrounding vegetation until their wings are fully coloured.
 After this, they return to the water and begin mating.
 The adults only live for one season; their adult lifespan is about 40 to 50 days.